karlaguinaldodev/html-css-js/README.md

 # html-css-js
-# my practice area in html and css, tried to copy the desktop-design in the folder exercises.
+# My practice area in html and css, tried to copy the desktop-design in the folder exercises from scratch